github/docs/content/osmand/widgets/info-widgets.md

 ## Speed
 Speed widget shows your current speed.
 It has three states
-Show – allows user to see altitude widget on the map Hide – allows user to hide altitude widget from the map Collapse – allows user to see altitude widget on the map and hide it when it is not used OsmAnd takes Speed data from a device.
+Show – allows user to see Speed widget on the map
+Hide – allows user to hide Speed widget from the map Collapse – allows user to see Speed widget on the map and hide it when it is not used OsmAnd takes Speed data from a device.
 It depend on accelerometer and gyroscope sensors on mobile device

 User could find Speed widget in Configure screen menu